-Local Green House homes have been reviewed by the national Green House Project to ensure the best life possible in an environment that looks and feels in every way like a real home.
-The Green House trademark means that the homes meet and maintain key standards, including small size, home layout, advanced staff training and a low staff ratio.
+Local Green House homes have been reviewed by The Green House Project to ensure the best life possible in an environment that looks and feels in every way like a real home.
+The Green House trademark means that the homes meet and maintain key standards, including small size, home layout, advanced staff training, and a low staff ratio.
 Because what makes a real home is all of those things combined – not just one or the other.

 Why Green House Homes?
 Are They Environmentally Friendly?

 The name “Green House” says right off the bat that we are different.
 We hope it gets people like you excited and hopeful about their long-term care options and lets them know their loved one doesn’t have to end up in the same old institutional environment.
 And Green House homes, like real homes, are places where growth happens.